smart-on-fhir/health-cards/docs/index.md

 * a key of type `JsonWebKey2020` to enable verification of JWT signatures created by this issuer, using the `"alg": "ES256"` signature algorithm
 * a key of type `JsonWebKey2020` to enable encryption of JWE payloads created for this issuer, using the `"alg": "ECDH-ES"` and `"enc": "A256GCM"` encryption algorithm

+!!! question "**Signature and encryption algorithms**"

+    There are different cryptographic algorithms, with trade-offs.
+It's useful to pick algorithms for consistent implementations -- so we're starting with `ES256` for verification and `ECDH-ES` + `A256GCM` for encryption, but should continue to evaluate this choice as requirements emerge.

 This identifier conforms to the [`did:ion` method](https://github.com/decentralized-identity/ion).
 The `did:ion` method is an implementation of the [Sidetree specification](https://identity.foundation/sidetree/spec): a spec for DID methods using distributed ledgers.